 This is likely to benefit Wilshere.
 Too often in the recent past Arsenal players have suffered severe long-term injuries.
-Whether this is down to training methods or simply just bad luck will likely remain unproven, however, Raymond Verheijen, a fitness conditioning expert who worked for the Welsh national team, certainly believes it to be the former.
+Whether this is down to training methods or simply just bad luck will likely remain a mystery.
+However, Raymond Verheijen, a fitness conditioning expert who worked for the Welsh national team, certainly believes it to be the former.
 He has been outspoken in his criticism of Wenger and his medical staff, suggesting that their methods are outdated and too severe.

 Verheijen’s point is an interesting one, and if Wilshere does manage to avoid injury for the rest of this season people may begin to take his point more seriously.
 Nevertheless, Wilshere has to ensure he gives himself the best chance to stay fit.

-In recent years’ pictures have emerged of him chuffing on cigarettes outside seedy nightclubs or in swimming pools whilst on an ill-advised ‘lads’ holidays.
-This behavior is hardly symptomatic of a professional athlete.
+In recent times pictures have emerged of him chuffing on cigarettes outside seedy nightclubs or in swimming pools while on ill-advised holidays with the ‘boys’.
+This behaviour is hardly symptomatic of a professional athlete.